This post may contain affiliate links. If you purchase through these links, we may earn a small commission at no additional cost to yourself.

-We’ve given this a whole lot of thought lately because we’d like to have a better, more professional, option in mind when it comes time to build the log home bathroom of our dreams.
+We’ve given this a whole lot of thought lately because we’d like to have a better, more professional, option in mind when it comes time to build the bathroom of our dreams.

 The fact of the matter is… the suction cups they come with lose their grip under the weight of the mirror itself every few days.

-Miraculously, our plastic-framed fog-free mirror has never broken, or even cracked — despite a 4-foot drop every few weeks.
-(They must be made durable enough to withstand these frequent crashes.)
+Miraculously, our plastic-framed fogless mirror has never broken, or even cracked — despite a 4-foot drop every few weeks.
+(It must be made durable enough to withstand these frequent crashes.)

-Still… ideally, a fogless mirror for Jim to shave his bald head would be permanently affixed to the tiled wall inside the shower.
+Still… ideally, the best fog-free shower mirror for Jim to shave his bald head would be permanently affixed to the tiled wall inside the shower.
 No more suction cups!